top of page

 ACUPUNCTURE

 Acupuncture in Chinese medicine has a history that dates back at least 2,500 years.
 Today, there are many styles of acupuncture practiced in the United States, all of which have a different history.
 Acupuncture needles are thin and treatments should feel comfortable.
 It can be used as a preventative therapy, supportive therapy, or to provide full recovery from an ailment.
 Acupuncture treatments induce a parasympathetic response, allowing the client to rest, relax, and recover.
-Dr. Tyler has training in various styles and specializes in Neuro-Meridian Acupuncture, as well as sports acupuncture.
+Dr. Tyler has training in various styles such as zang-fu, classical, sports, neuro-meridian, and scalp acupuncture.
+If applicable, he also uses electric stimulation and moxibustion with acupuncture.

 HERBAL MEDICINE